Brazilian diaspora

-Americas
+America

 United States

 There were an estimated 246,000 Brazilian Americans as of 2007.
 Another source gives an estimate of some 800,000 Brazilians living in the U.S. in 2000, while still another estimates that As of 2008 some 1,100,000 Brazilians live in the United States, 300,000 of them in Florida.
 As of 2022, Brazil's Ministry of Foreign Affairs estimates some 1,905,000 Brazilians living in the United States.
 Major concentrations are in Massachusetts, New York, New Jersey, Connecticut, Pennsylvania, Georgia, Florida, Wisconsin, and California.

 West 46th Street has historically been a commercial center for Brazilians living or visiting New York City.
 In 1995 the city officially recognized it as "Little Brazil Street".

 In Massachusetts, there is significant concentration of Brazilian immigrants in the town of Framingham, which in recent years has spilt out into the neighboring towns of Marlborough and Hudson, among others.

 In the Brazilian community, it is said that Pompano Beach in Florida has the greatest concentration of Brazilians in the USA.
 The Brazilian communities in these towns are vibrant, having contributed much to the local cuisine and culture, but Brazilian immigrants often feel discriminated against and are often thought to be illegal immigrants by their non-Brazilian neighbors.

 A disproportionate number of Brazilians who have emigrated to the US came from the town of Governador Valadares, in the state of Minas Gerais.

 In New Jersey, there are almost 15,000 of Brazilian ancestry in Essex County.
 The Brazilian diaspora has impacted the lifestyle of this county.
 They have built a community based on diversity and relatability.
 Creating a new home to replicate their pátria mãe (motherland).
 In Newark New Jersey, there is an area referred to as the Ironbound.
 This is a heavily populated area by Brazilians because there was an influx of migrants.